alexyuly/chil/README.md

 ]
 ```

-#### 1.3.2 Any Type
+#### 3.3.2 Any Type

 The union of all types globally is called *Any Type* and is expressed as `null`.

-#### 1.3.3 Implicit unions
+#### 3.3.3 Implicit type unions

-*TODO*
+A type is an implicit type union of any combination of types for which the explicit type union has set equivalency with the original type.

-### 1.4 Values
+### 4 Values

-#### 1.4.1 Non-Derived Value Types
+#### 4.1 Non-Derived Value Types

 - Type `"number"` is the set of all JavaScript numbers.
 - Type `"string"` is the set of all JavaScript strings.
-- Type `"boolean"` is the set of all JavaScript booleans.
+- Type `"boolean"` is the set of JavaScript booleans, `true` and `false`.

-#### 1.4.2 Value Generics
+#### 4.2 Vector Value Generic

-- Generic `"vector"` returns a type which is the set of JavaScript Arrays each with elements all of a single type argument.
+Generic `"vector"` returns a type which is the set of JavaScript Arrays each with elements all of a single type argument.

+###### (Figure 4.2) A vector type
 ```
 {
     "vector": Type
 }
 ```

+#### 4.3 Struct Value Generic

-- Generic `"struct"` returns a type which is the set of JavaScript Objects each defined by one combination of pairs of distinct keys and type arguments.
+Generic `"struct"` returns a type which is the set of JavaScript Objects each defined by one combination of pairs of distinct keys and type arguments.

+###### (Figure 4.3) A struct type
 ```
 {
     "struct": {
-        "Key A": TypeA,
-        "Key B": TypeB,
+        TypeArgumentKey1: TypeArgument1,
+        TypeArgumentKey2: TypeArgument2,
         ...
     }
 }
 ```

-*TODO...*

-### Operations
+### 5 Operations

+#### 5.1 Operation Type Defintions

-An *operation type* is a value type which is composed of other value types in the form of an optional type template, 0 or more sources, and an optional sink.
-Each operation type has a *type definition* of the following form:
+An *operation type defintion* declares the traits of a new operation type which is composed of a name, an optional generic template, 0 or more sources, and an optional sink.

+###### (Figure 5.1) An operation type defintion
 ```
 {
-    "operation": OperationTypeName,
+    "name": OperationTypeName,
+    "behavior": "operation",
-    "template": {
+    "generic": {
-        "Argument1": Argument1UnionType,
-        "Argument2": Argument2UnionType,
+        TypeArgumentKey1: TypeArgument1,
+        TypeArgumentKey2: TypeArgument2,
         ...
     },
     "sources": {
-        "a": {
+        Source1Name: {
-            "of": AType
+            "of": Source1Type
         },
-        "b": {
+        Source2Name: {
-            "of": BType
+            "of": Source2Type
         },
         ...
     },